Sources of Ancient history of India

 - The Arthashastra an important law book was written by Kautilya.
 The text is divided into fifteen books.
 The book reflects the state of society and economy in the Mauryas age.

-- Mudrarakshasa a play was written by Vishakha Datta.
+- Mudrarakshasa is a play written by Vishakha Datta.

 - The Sangam literature was produced over a period of three to four centuries by poets who assembled in colleges patronized by chiefs and kings.
 Such colleges were called Sangam, and the literature produced by these assembles was called Sangam Literature.
 The Sangam literature comprises about 30,000 lines of poetry arranged in eight anthologies called Ettuttokai.
 The Sangam texts refer to many settlements including Kaveripattanam.